jvanheld/IBIS_2024/HOWTO.md

   CAMTA1    3     0     2      1     0     0
   MYF6      2     0     1      1     0     0

-## Getting genmic sequences for CHS and GHTS experiments
+## Getting genomic sequences for CHS and GHTS experiments

 ChIP-seq (CHS) and genomic high throughput sequencing (GHTS) data are provided as coordinates (bed-formatted table with extension `.peak`).
 In order to get the corresponding sequences in fasta format, we use the RSAT tool `fetch-sequences`, which takes as input a bed file and retrieves the corresponding genomic sequences from (UCSC genome browser)[https://genome.ucsc.edu/].